or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 - Python SDK — the equivalent package for Python code

-- Authentication & Service Accounts — securing the daemon your code talks to
+- Authentication & Service Accounts — securing the instance your code talks to